 I do a decent evil laugh.

 I'm apparently good at teaching.
-This baffles me, as I generally find the process incredibly frustrating, yet somehow I come across as patient.
-I can be a bit of a grammar pedant, despite being far from perfect myself.
+This baffles me, as I generally find the process incredibly frustrating, yet somehow I come across as patient and understanding.

 I can dance salsa, and things similar to it, including smatterings of ballroom.
 I've even been known to teach ballroom, though that really is the blind following the blind.
-I love a ceilidh: they're easy for everyone to join in even if they don't know stuff, messing up is half the fun, and they're exhausting - in a good way.
+I love to ceilidh because it's energetic and easy for everyone to join in.
 I can dosey-doe a man twice my size.

 I'm really bad at

 Remembering stuff.
 Seriously, I have a beyond rubbish memory - please don't be offended if I forget your birthday, address, name or entire existence.
 I use lots of paper, especially when I'm thinking, planning and figuring stuff out, which happens a lot.
 No, these papers are not even vaguely organised.

 Picking up on subtle signals.
 If you think I'm deliberately ignoring your feelings, 9 times out of 10 it's because I honestly haven't noticed.

 I'm utterly incapable of modern, club or disco dancing, probably because it's without form or rules (at least ones I can decipher).

 I'm honest by nature.
 That's not a virtuous life choice, I just am - I don't get a choice in the matter.